Ultimate Website Maintenance Services Checklist for 2025: Essential Tips and Best Practices

 4. Content Management System (CMS)

-The choice of content management system (CMS) can affect maintenance costs.
+The choice of a content management system (CMS) can affect maintenance costs.
 Some CMS platforms have ongoing licensing fees or may require more time for updates and customization, influencing the overall maintenance cost.

 5. Security Requirements